Professional Scanners for: Documents, Books, Microfilm & Microfiche, Large & Wide Format

 We can offer you a unique combination of products and services as part of a complete, one-stop-shop package:

-We analyze your needs and advise you which document scanner you should purchase.
+We analyze your needs and advise you which scanner you should purchase.
 It is essential that you purchase the correct scanner.
-If you choose your document scanner incorrectly, you run the risk of incurring unexpected and unnecessary costs.
-Find out more about how to choose the right document scanner here.
+If you choose your scanner incorrectly, you run the risk of incurring unexpected and unnecessary costs.

 Hardware & Software

-To convert paper documents to digital files you will need more than just scanners – you will also need capture software.
+To convert paper / physical documents to digital files you will need more than just scanners – you will also need capture / processing software.
 We provide both hardware and software as part of one bundle.
-This will save you considerable time and money, which you will inevitably have to spend if you decide to purchase these products separately.
+This will save you considerable time and money.

 Installation & Maintenance Services